debasmita-econ/debasmita-econ.github.io/_posts/2020-11-24-phd-applications.md

 - If possible, go for a walk on your own.
 Explore campus and the area where you might live.
 Try to picture your life in this place and see how it feels.
 - For Cornell and other places in the northern U.S., bring a warm coat and practical shoes!

-If you find yourself talkign to a reliable and sympathetic student, here are some questions I might ask them:
+If you find yourself talking to a reliable and sympathetic student, here are some questions I might ask them:
 - Do you know Potential Advisor X?
 How do they treat their students?
 Are they nice?
 Do their students seem to have a good work life balance?
 Do they seem happy?
 Is there anything I should know about Potential Advisor X?
 - Do you like the other students?
 Do you feel safe?
 Does the department have any sexual harassment problems?
 Race-based harassment?
 How are disabled students treated?
 - How much does your apartment cost?
 What neighborhood do you live in?
 Are most students able to find summer funding?
 Is it ok to do internships?